neos/neos-splash/Readme.md

         version: '^4.1'

     #
-    # type:install will install the slected site package
+    # type:install will install the selected site package
     # as a composer dependency
     #
     installNeosDemo: